Canada Customs Bonds - Roanoke

 • Must be at least 50% of the required financial security (minimum CAD $5,000 per RM account).

 • One option for financial security is an RPP bond, which can be arranged through your customs broker.
-Many brokers collaborate with surety providers, such as Roanoke, to help importers facilitate the process.
+Many brokers collaborate with surety providers, such as Roanoke, to help facilitate the process for their importer clients.

-• You must first contact a financial security provider to set up an agreement before entering the details in the CARM Client Portal.
+• You must first contact a financial security provider to set up an agreement, and they will enter the details in the CARM Client Portal.
+We do not recommend submitting your own financial security information in your CARM Client Portal.

 2. Security Deposit (made directly in the CARM Client Portal)